This topic contains information on Fannie Mae’s unique property eligibility requirements, including:

-See B4-1.4-07, Mixed-Use Property Appraisal Requirements, for appraisal considerations for mixed-use properties.
+See B4-1.4-07, Mixed-Use Property Appraisal Requirements, for appraisal considerations.

 Fannie Mae will only purchase or securitize mortgage loans secured by properties that are located within lava zones 3 through 9 on the island of Hawaii.
 Properties in lava zones 1 and 2 are not eligible due to the increased risk of property destruction from lava flows within these areas.